All articles

 • URL: https://keycloak.passbolt.local:8443/realm/Passbolt

-• OpenId configuration path: /well-known/openid-configuration
+• OpenId configuration path: /.well-known/openid-configuration

 • Scope: openid email profile